 The products are arranged in vertical blocks by brands, i.e. private labels.
-Lidl uses a specific type of presentation - all segments are in retail ready packaging and there are only three shelf levels (floor, middle shelf and the top shelf), but in each level fit several commercial transport packages on each other, which resembles a warehouse.
+Lidl uses a specific type of presentation - all segments are in retail ready packaging and there are only three shelf levels (floor, middle shelf and the top shelf), but each level fits several commercial transport packages on each other, which resembles a warehouse.

-In this sub-category of products is dominant almost entirely private label.
+Private label is almost entirely dominant in this sub-category of products.
 The only exception is segment of Ajvar where is present national brand Podravka, as the most famous in Croatia.
-Also, specifically for this subcategory is that when Lidl has entered on the Croatian market, most private label products were from manufacturers from Germany and Hungary (contracting at central level), what has caused poor performance in sales (specific recipe in the Croatian market) and in recent years Lidl has turned to domestic manufacturers (Marinada d.o.o., 2015).
+Also, specifically for this subcategory is that when Lidl entered on the Croatian market, most private label products were from manufacturers from Germany and Hungary (contracting at central level), which has caused poor performance in sales (specific recipe in the Croatian market) and in recent years Lidl has turned to domestic manufacturers (Marinada d.o.o., 2015).